 - Address 7-10-3, Shibamata, Katsushika-ku, Tokyo, 125-0052

-This is the temple wherein lies the graves of the 47 samurai who avenged their master's murderer with the spirit of bushido (the code of samurai), as well as the grave of that very same master.
-On the temple grounds, there is a museum that exhibits the items which relate to the 47 samurai.
+So you probably have heard of - if not seen a movie called - the 47 Ronin.
+They actually existed.
+And this is the temple wherein lies the graves of the 47 samurai who avenged their master's murderer with the spirit of bushido (the code of samurai), as well as the grave of that very same master.
+On the temple grounds, there is a museum that exhibits the items which relate to the 47 Ronin.
 On December 14th, the day the samurai took their revenge, an event called Gishi-sai occurs, where people dressed as the samurai reproduce the scene of visiting the grave of their master.